Request Your Military Service Records Online, by Mail, or by Fax (Includes DD 214/Separation Documents, Personnel Records, and/or Medical Records)

 Other Methods to Obtain your Military Service Records

-Other potential methods to obtain your records include writing a letter, visiting the NPRC, contacting your state or county, or hiring an independent researcher.
+Other potential methods to obtain your records include writing a letter or contacting your state or county.
 See Other Methods to Obtain your Military Service Records for more details.

 NOTE: Some companies advertise DD Form 214 research services and will charge a fee for obtaining copies.
 This is provided as a free service by the National Archives and Records Administration.